 Is Shincheonji at Fault for COVID-19?

 Some blame Shincheonji for spreading the virus throughout South Korea, but the basic facts don’t support this claim.
-South Korean officials allowed unrestricted travel to and from China, even after it became common knowledge that COVID was a serious threat to public health.
-Thirty-one confirmed cases were documented before a congregant from Daegu contracted the virus.
+In South Korea, thirty-one confirmed cases were documented before a congregant from Daegu contracted the virus.

 Did Shincheonji Lie to the Government?